 Don’t forget to coat the pastry with an egg wash, it creates a delicious golden-brown colour.
 If you don’t have eggs, you can use milk or oil instead.

-Store sausage rolls in an airtight container and eat within 2 to 3 days.
-You can eat them hot or cold, reheat in the oven to prevent the sausage rolls going soggy.
+I store leftover sausage rolls in an airtight container and eat them within 2 to 3 days, you can eat them hot or cold.
+To reheat, I recommend using the oven to prevent the sausage rolls going soggy.
+The pastry goes soggy in the microwave because it absorbs moisture.

 If you want to freeze cooked sausage rolls, wait until they have cooled down completely.
-Then, place into an airtight container and store in the freezer.
-When you’re ready to eat them, bake in the oven until piping hot throughout.
+Then, place them in an airtight container and store in the freezer.
+When you’re ready to eat them, reheat in the oven until piping hot throughout.

 You can also make these sausage rolls ahead of time and freeze it uncooked (without being egg washed).
 Simply place the uncooked sausage rolls in the freezer and cook from frozen when you’re ready.